oracle-livelabs/apex/workflows/5-add-activities-connections.md

 ## Task 19: Update Status of the Workflow

-Once the Patient confirms the invoice / makes the payment , the Appointment record status needs to be updated to PAID .
+Once the Patient confirms the invoice / makes the payment, the Appointment record status needs to be updated to PAID.

 1. For that, Drag and Drop an **Invoke API** activity on the Connection between the **Raise Invoice Request** and **Complete Appointment** activities.